inmyop/inmyop/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 You know
-- 🌱 I’m currently learning ... nothing
+- 🌱 I’m currently learning ...
+CTF
 - 👯 I’m looking to collaborate on ... private jobs
 - 🤔 I’m looking for help with ... osint tools
 - 💬 Ask me about ...
+Ethical Hacking
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... check my pages https://druu777.github.io
 - 😄 Pronouns: ...Thanks
 - ⚡ Fun fact: ...
-Nothing special
+Keepxecure from Hacker:)